 Note: We will provide live results as they happen at the bottom of this post.

-Clinton: Alabama, Arkansas, Florida, Georgia, Illinois, Iowa, Louisiana, Massachusetts, Mississippi, Missouri, Nevada, North Carolina, New York, Ohio, South Carolina, Tennessee, Texas, and Virginia.
+Clinton (10 States): Alabama, Arkansas, Georgia, Iowa, Massachusetts, Nevada, South Carolina, Tennessee, Texas, and Virginia.

-Trump: Alabama, Arkansas, Florida, Georgia, Hawaii, Illinois, Kentucky, Louisiana, Massachusetts, Michigan, Mississippi, Missouri, Nevada, New Hampshire, New York, South Carolina, Tennessee, Vermont, Virginia
+Trump (10 States): Alabama, Arkansas, Georgia, Massachusetts, Nevada, New Hampshire, South Carolina, Tennessee, Vermont, Virginia

 Delegates Needed For A Party Nomination

-Democrats: 2383 (Clinton has 1428 before Tuesday.
-Sanders follows with 1153.
-Clinton’s count includes over 500 superdelegates, some of whom are uncommitted.)
+Democrats: 2383 (Clinton has 1081 before Super Saturday.
+Sanders follows with 433.
+Clinton’s count includes hundreds of superdelegates.)

-Here we go with the April 26 results.
+Here we go with the Saturday results.
+Thanks for joining us for the ride.